vebbis321/thel.foo/content/posts/validation/index.md

 }
 ```

-XCode will now yell at you, since we haven't defined the validation state.
+Xcode will now yell at you, since we haven't defined the validation state.
 Let's transform the enum we had for the state of our textField into one that fits all our textField cases.

 ```swift
 enum ValidationState {